MicrosoftDocs/winrt-api/windows.ui.composition/compositionradialgradientbrush_ellipsecenter.md

 ## -remarks

 This property describes coordinates of the center of the ellipse that the radial gradient is drawn in.

-The coordinates are relative to the object being painted and have values from 0.0 to 1.0.
+When [MappingMode](compositiongradientbrush_mappingmode.md) is set to [Relative](compositionmappingmode.md), the coordinates are relative to the object being painted and have values from 0.0 to 1.0.
 The upper left corner of the object's bounding rectangle has coordinates (0.0, 0.0) and the lower right corner has coordinates (1.0, 1.0).

+When `MappingMode` is set to `Absolute`, the numbers change to be pixels rather than a ratio, and are relative to the size of the brush.

 ## -see-also